Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/InfluxDB_Prometheus_Logger.md

 InfluxDB V1 uses username/password authentication and the concept of databases (referred to as buckets in the configuration) and retention policies.

-To log your CAN Bus data to InfluxDB V1, first install InfluxDB V1 and get it up and running.
+To log your CAN bus data to InfluxDB V1, first install InfluxDB V1 and get it up and running.
 Then add an InfluxDB V1 logger to your profile and configure the following options:

 | Setting                    | Purpose                                                                                               |
 | -------------------------- | ----------------------------------------------------------------------------------------------------- |